Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 where the lists of tensor objects and of index lists can be given as a vector or a tuple.
-The `ncon` function necessarily needs to analyze the contraction pattern at runtime, but this can be an advantage, in case where the contraction is determined by runtime information and thus not known at compile time.
-A downside from this, besides the fact that this can result in some overhead (though that is typical negligable for anything but very small tensor contractions), is that `ncon` is type-unstable, i.e. its return type cannot be inferred by the Julia compiler.
+The `ncon` function necessarily needs to analyze the contraction pattern at runtime, but this can be an advantage, in cases where the contraction is determined by runtime information and thus not known at compile time.
+A downside from this, besides the fact that this can result in some overhead (though this is typically negligable for anything but very small tensor contractions), is that `ncon` is type-unstable, i.e. its return type cannot be inferred by the Julia compiler.